-For the central tracker design decision which won't be taken before end 2009 (too early in view of the current FAIR schedule?) it is too early to define a procedure right now.
-Rather it should be waited for results coming from the simulation effort and prototyping.
+For design decision which won't be taken before the end of 2009, e.g. the Central Tracker decision, it is too early to define a detailed procedure right now.
+Rather results from the simulation effort and prototyping need to be considered first.
 However, one solution could be an external review process which might be executed as follows: